Internationale Fachkraft beim Bewerbungsgespräch

 Please beware

-The German Social Code [SGB] stipulates that the fee for simple placement may not exceed €2,000 (Section 296 (3) SGB 3).
+The German Social Code [SGB] stipulates that the fee for simple placement for jobseekers may not exceed €2,000 (Section 296 (3) SGB 3).
+The law does not regulate placement fees for employers.
 Additional services such as language courses must be paid for separately.
 Always read the contractual services very carefully.

 In the case of vocational training placements, unlike employment placements, fees can only be charged to the employer (and not the apprentice).